When is the best time to apply to the High Point University PA program?

-The High Point University PA Program requires a 3.0 undergraduate Overall and Science GPA.
-Candidates with GPAs below 3.0 as calculated by CASPA will not be considered.
+The High Point University PA Program requires a 3.2 undergraduate Total and Science GPA.
+Candidates with GPAs below 3.2 as calculated by CASPA’s “cumulative undergraduate” process will not be considered.

 How do you assess a candidate’s academic preparedness for the program?

 Our assessment of academic preparedness begins by ensuring applicants meet, or exceed, our Admission Requirements.
-We then more thoroughly assess academic performance based on factors including: GPAs, GRE scores, and breadth of science coursework.
+We then more thoroughly assess academic performance based on factors including GPAs and GRE scores.

 Can I re-take some courses to bring my GPA up?

 It is very difficult to significantly raise one’s GPA.
 CASPA does not eliminate the lesser grade on coursework re-taken with better performance.
 Please note that we cannot predict how competitive you will be in a given applicant pool based on your academic history.